fiahfy/chrome-extension-angular-skeleton/README.md

     $ grunt build

-Archive `dist' directory, and publish it.
+Archive `dist` directory, and publish it.